Skip to main content

 Flags

-There are no other flags.
-The launch flow is not configurable on the command line; it is steered by environment variables.
+--no-version-check and -y apply to the default action only. clawboo backup adds -f, --force; clawboo restart adds --no-open; clawboo stop takes no flags.
+Beyond that the launch flow is not configurable on the command line; it is steered by environment variables.

 Running clawboo with no flags executes the launch sequence below.